ichiro-its/guide/documentation-guide/sphinx-guide/build-documentation.rst

 Build HTML Pages From a Sphinx Project
 --------------------------------------

-Use :code:`sphinx-build` command with :code:`-b html` options followed by source files and the output directory.
+Run :code:`sphinx-build` command with :code:`-b html` options followed by source files and the output directory to build HTML pages from a Sphinx Project.
-For example, the following command will build HTML page from current directory to the :code:`_build` directory.
+For example, the following command will build HTML pages from current directory to the :code:`_build` directory.

 .. code-block:: bash